thoeschler/parallel_finite_differences/README.md

 # parallel_finite_differences

-This code was written as part of a project of a parallel programming university course.
+This code was written as part of a project for a parallel programming university course.

 It solves the 2D Laplace equation with Dirichlet boundary conditions with finite differences on a unit square using MPI and OpenMP.